Opportunities for Engagement

 Bluffton University recognizes that the ideal education experience is one that addresses the need for the development of the whole person mind, soul and body.
 While academic instruction and study are the primary component of the student's education experience, that experience is incomplete without opportunities that support the academic program and students holistic development.
 Bluffton seeks to provide a wide variety of activities and organizations designed to develop all aspects of character and personal growth.
 Students are encouraged to take advantage of opportunities to involve themselves in the life of the university through these co-curricular opportunities.

-The office of student involvement is the student engagement function of Marbeck Center and is intended to facilitate and support opportunities for student involvement.
-The office of student involvement operates with the following mission and intended outcomes.
-The office of student involvement strives to enhance student learning through the integration of classroom experiences, ambition for engagement and exposure to diverse knowledge.
-By providing a centralized support system for student involvement opportunities ranging from programming and wellness to service and leadership development, the office of student involvement strives to facilitate meaningful and intentional student growth and development.
+The office of student engagement is the student engagement function of Marbeck Center and is intended to facilitate and support opportunities for student involvement.
+The office of student engagement operates with the following mission and intended outcomes.
+The office of student engagement strives to enhance student learning through the integration of classroom experiences, ambition for engagement and exposure to diverse knowledge.
+By providing a centralized support system for student engagement opportunities ranging from programming and wellness to service and leadership development, the office of student engagement strives to facilitate meaningful and intentional student growth and development.

 - Students will establish a foundation of leadership skills that will be enhanced in their future endeavors.